FabricMC/fabric-docs/develop/items/custom-armor.md

 Now that you've created a utility method which can be used to register armor materials, you can register your custom armor materials as a static field in the `ModArmorMaterials` class.

-For this example, we'll be creative Guidite armor, with the following properties:
+For this example, we'll be creating Guidite armor, with the following properties:

 @[code transcludeWith=:::2](@/reference/latest/src/main/java/com/example/docs/item/armor/ModArmorMaterials.java)